cognitedata/cognite-synthetic-tags/README.md

 }
 ```

-#### Calculations with Multiple Tagts
+#### Calculations with Multiple Tags

 `Tag.call` is a class method that takes a callable and any number of `Tag` instances.
 When the values are fetched from
 CDF, the callable will be applied (element-wise) with the tag values passed to it as arguments.

 ``` python
 >>> def closest_to_42(*vals):